rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 5.27.39 Name of distributor in more than one language or script

 <a name="5.27.39.1">5.27.39.1</a> If the name of the distributor appears in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the statement that appears first.
 Transcribe the remaining statement(s) as parallel statements (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/)).
-Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the original position on the source of any transposed statements (see [5.285.34.2](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.34.2)).
+Always make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the original position on the source of any transposed statements (see [5.285.34.2](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.34.2)).

 ---